This version of the kit deprecated the use of connex in favour of the SDK.

 The kit provides hooks for developers to interact with smart contracts like VeBetterDAO, VePassport, veDelegate, and price oracles.

 The hooks in this package provide a standardized way to interact with various blockchain and web services.
-All hooks are built using (formerly React Query), which provides powerful data-fetching and caching capabilities.
+All hooks are built using TanStack Query (formerly React Query), which provides powerful data-fetching and caching capabilities.

 Common Features